-It's up to each of us to act responsibly.
-The Code of Business Ethics & Conduct is designed to empower us to make ethical decisions.
-If you ever need additional guidance, have questions or want to raise a concern, please reach out to your people leader, the Compliance Helpline or your local compliance team.
-We're here to support your ethical decision making and help you do the right thing.
+While the Code of Business Ethics & Conduct is designed to help you make ethical decisions, there may be times when you need additional guidance.
+If you ever have a question or want to report a concern, please contact your manager, the Compliance Helpline or your local compliance resources.
+No matter what your question or concern is about, we're here to help you do the right thing.

-Thank you for your continued commitment to acting with integrity.
+Thank you for your continued commitment to acting responsibly, every day, everywhere.